 Vision Super member Rod and his wife Deb, share their journey through working life towards retirement with the help of Vision Super.
 Here is their story.

 Of course, this is your decision entirely, and there may be times that you know exactly what you want and how to get there.
 But if you find yourself wanting to know more about any of the following, then it’s more than likely you’ll benefit from some advice.

-Make an appointment with a Vision Super Financial Planner who will provide information and advice about your super or pension.
+Request an appointment with a Vision Super Financial Planner who can provide information and advice about your super or pension.
 Bookings can also be made by calling 1300 300 820.

 You might find the answer to your question in the FAQ below.
 If you don’t find it there, you can call our Retirement hotline on 1300 017 589.
 Or complete the quick contact form and one of our team will contact you within the next two business days.

 Centrelink needs to know some details so they can calculate payments such as the age pension.
 We provide this information directly to Centrelink electronically, on your behalf, every February and August.
 You can request a Centrelink schedule from Vision Super at any time.